octyn-yt/roll-back-dc/README.md

 # roll-back-dc
-Quick guide to get the normal ui back for discord to use vencord themes or because its better.
-It allows you to use vencord themes again like before or just the ui from before.
+Quick guide to get the normal ui back for discord to use vencord themes or simply because its better.
+It allows you to use vencord themes again like before or just restore the ui from before.

 # Pre-requisites